tonytvo/blog-generator/content/blog/letting-go-pathway-to-surrender/index.md

 - **Serviceability**
    - Serviceability involves ensuring that the product or service meets a real need.
 Hawkins cautions against projects born out of personal preferences without considering market needs.
 He emphasizes that true success serves the community and addresses a genuine demand.
-   - For example, understanding and addressing a community’s needs rather than imposing a personal vision is more likely to resonate with people and ensure long-term success【134:17†source】.
+   - For example, understanding and addressing a community’s needs rather than imposing a personal vision is more likely to resonate with people and ensure long-term success.

 - **Aesthetics**
    - This principle highlights the importance of aesthetics in appealing to various sensory experiences.
 Hawkins explains that success often involves creating something that is visually, auditorily, and emotionally appealing to a broad audience.